 Who wouldn’t want to cook like Jamie Oliver?
 You can use my recipe to cook Brussels sprouts on the stove top just like Jamie Oliver’s recipe.
 See the how to prepare sautéed Brussels sprouts section for detailed instructions.

 How to Store Sauteed Brussels Sprouts

 Fridge: The Brussels sprouts will stay fresh in an airtight container in the refrigerator for up to six days.

 Freeze: Brussels sprouts don’t freeze well, they get soggy.

 Reheat: To reheat Brussels sprouts put them on a sheet pan and place them in the oven for 20 minutes at 275 degrees.
 You can also reheat them in the microwave but this will make them softer.
 The best way to reheat them in a skillet.
 They will get crispier and taste just as good as when you first made them.

 - Trim Brussels Sprouts by removing the outer yellow or brown leaves.
 Cut off the woody stem on the bottom.
-Then Slice them into four quarters.
-So they look like lemon wedges.
+Then slice them into four wedges.

 - Melt 1 Tablespoon of Butter in the pan.
-Make sure there is enough butter to coat the entire bottom of the pan.
-Once the butter starts to get hot, add the brussels sprouts.
+Make sure there is enough butter to coat the bottom of the pan.
+Once the butter starts to bubble, add the brussels sprouts.
 The pan should be hot enough for you to hear sizzling when you add the sprouts.

-- Do not flip or stir the brussesl sprouts for 3 minutes.
+- Do not flip or stir the Brussels sprouts for 1-3 minutes.
 This will allow them to char.
-Flip them and repeat.
-When the pan starts to get dry add the lemon juice.
-This will deglaze the pan and intensify the flavor of the brussels sprouts.
-Continue to saute until the sprouts are soft on the inside and have browned on the outside.
-About 15 Minutes.
+Flip and repeat.
+When the pan starts to get dry add lemon juice.
+Continue to saute until the sprouts are soft on the inside and have browned on the outside (10 minutes).